simxn01/english-for-designers/first-project/first-draft.md

 Some would say that a good chef must always taste their meals to ensure the salt levels are perfect.
 If not, add more.
 Simple, right?
 But for a home cook that’s trying variety of recipes of familiar or unfamiliar food, the vagueness of this word just creates confusion and uncertainty when cooking a new recipe.

 In conclusion, while the word continues to spread confusion amongst the amateur home cooks, my stand for this term will always stay still.
 I can only imagine so many meals ruined by “just one pinch of salt.”
 So until there’s a universally agreed-upon measure for this word, it will always be my Achilles heel in my cooking expertise.

+I then put the text through the Hemingway editor and [this](revision.md) is what it said.